List of Marvel Cinematic Universe teams and organizations: Starforce

 The Starforce is an elite military task force of skilled Kree warriors in the service of the Kree Empire.
 Led by Yon-Rogg (portrayed by Jude Law in the 2019 film Captain Marvel), the group also includes Vers, Korath, Minn-Erva, Att-Lass, and Bron-Char (portrayed by Brie Larson, Djimon Hounsou, Gemma Chan, Algenis Perez Soto, and Rune Temte, respectively).
 The group is first seen going to the planet Torfa to rescue a Kree scout named Soh-Larr.
 Vers is captured in a Skrull ambush led by Talos, but escapes to Earth and makes contact with Yon-Rogg.
 Following a parley with Talos and the discovery of the Skrull refugees hidden by Mar-Vell, Starforce arrives on Earth and takes prisoner the Skrulls, Nick Fury, Maria Rambeau, and Goose.
 Vers, in her regained identity of Carol Danvers, is placed in a transmission with the Supreme Intelligence.
 After breaking free and overheating the implant that limited her abilities, Carol Danvers fights Starforce and Kree soldiers to rescue Nick Fury, Maria Rambeau, and the Skrulls; most of the antagonizing Kree are killed or incapacitated.

-As of 2025, the group has appeared in one project: the film Captain Marvel (2019).
+As of 2026, the group has appeared in one project: the film Captain Marvel (2019).

 Strategic Operations Command Center

 The Strategic Operations Command Center, also known by its acronym SOCC, was a special task force led by Thaddeus Ross in order to hunt down the Hulk.
 Part of the United States Army, the SOCC tracked Banner down in Rio de Janeiro, Brazil and attempted to arrest him, but Banner transforms into the Hulk and manages to escape.
 The SOCC then confront the Hulk at Grayburn College and arrest Banner, but are forced to become temporary allies with him during his fight with the Abomination in Harlem.

-As of 2025, the group has appeared in one project: the film The Incredible Hulk (2008).
+As of 2026, the group has appeared in one project: the film The Incredible Hulk (2008).

 Valkyrie

-The Valkyrie were a group of female Asgardian warriors who served under Odin.
+The Valkyrie, also known as the Valkyrior, were a group of female Asgardian warriors who served under Odin.
 Described by Thor as a "legend", the Valkyrie were sworn to protect the throne and fly on winged horses.
 During one of their missions, they were sent by Odin to Hel in order to prevent his daughter, Hela, from escaping.
 However, Hela single-handedly murdered all but one of the Valkyrie before Odin arrived and stopped her.
 Deeply traumatized by the experience, the sole surviving Valkyrie leaves Asgard and becomes a bounty hunter, serving the Grandmaster on Sakaar as "Scrapper 142".

-As of 2025, the group has appeared in one project: the film Thor: Ragnarok.
+As of 2026, the group has appeared in one project: the film Thor: Ragnarok.